Creating and configuring a Spack-Manager Project

 exawind-demo darwin -

-is automatically picked up as an available machine by the find-machine
+darwin is automatically picked up as an available machine by the find-machine command, and any configuration files that

-are added inside this directory will be added to an environment created with a darwin
+are added inside this directory will be added to an environment created with a darwin machine specified.

-It should also be noted that the project name exawind-demo
+It should also be noted that the project name exawind-demo comes from the name of the parent directory.

 Now configurations can be added.